RafalKucharskiPK/PhD-seminar/gap.md

 ---

-## 3. A gap formula that works in ML papers
+## 3. A gap formula that works in CS papers

 Use this pattern: